Hellotoday123/python-final-project-2024/proposal.md

 # [Casino Application]

 ## Project Description
-[The user will be given an option to play plinko, blackjack, mines etc.]
+[the user will have a plinko application to play on being able to bet, set the amount of balls that falls and the risk they want]

 ## Main Idea
-[Its a probability based web server where user can deposit, withdraw money from their account and get a chance to win money through the games however its rigged to make the user lose more often than winning.]
+[it is a probability based web server where user can play the plink game and set the bet amount and "earn" money for fun.
+It is also rigged so that the user isn't constantly winning and would have a higher chance on losing]

 ## Technologies
-[i will be using RANDOM and TIME]
+[I used Flask, render_template, request, jsonify, random]

 ## Project Timeline
 - Week 4: Project initialization and setup